forge-ext/forge/README.md

 - Tiling support per workspace
 - Update hint color scheme from Preferences
 - Stacked tiling layout
-- Works on GNOME 3.36+ and 40.
+- Works on GNOME 3.36+ (feature-freeze) and 40.
 X11 and Wayland
+- Swap current window with the last active window

 ## Experimental Features
 - New Tabbed tiling implementation using St.Widget library - there is NO fallback to the old implementation.